 Khmer.
 Born January 11, 1975.
 He holds a Master of Business Administration majoring in Finance from the Charles Sturt University, Australia.
 He started working for ACLEDA Bank Plc. since June 1998 in various positions such as Accountant, Head of Credit Control Unit, Branch Manager, Legal Team Leader and Company Secretary, Senior Vice President & Head of Legal Division and Company Secretary and last position as Executive Vice President & Group Chief Legal Officer and Company Secretary.
-His other responsibilities within the group include being a member of the Board of Directors of ACLEDA Institute of Business and ACLEDA Securities Plc. and Chairman of the Board of Directors of ACLEDA-Jardines Educational Foundation (AJF).
-He is nominated as the Board of Directors of ACLEDA Securities Plc. in 2010 and as the President & CEO of ACLEDA Securities Plc. since November 1, 2017.
+His other responsibilities within the group include being a member of the Board of Directors of ACLEDA Institute of Business and ACLEDA Securities Plc.
+He is nominated as the President & CEO of ACLEDA Securities Plc. since November 1, 2017.

-Dr. LOEUNG Sopheap Director
+Dr. LOEUNG Sopheap

+Director

 Cambodian.
-Born in March 1967.
-Dr. Loeung Sopheap obtained his Doctorate of Business Administration (DBA) from Preston University, Phnom Penh, Cambodia in 2012 and he has worked for ACLEDA since December 1997.
-As Senior Vice President & Head of Product Development Division, he is responsible for developing and improving the existing and new products and services of the Bank.
-In addition, he is a chairman of Electronic Banking Committee responsible for developing ACLEDA Cards, ACLEDA Internet Bank, ACLEDA Unity ToanChet, and other products and services related with Financial Technology (FinTech).
+Born March 1967.
+Dr. Sopheap obtained his Doctorate of Business Administration (DBA) from Preston University, Phnom Penh, Cambodia in 2012.
+He started working for ACLEDA in December 1997 an accountant.
+Since then he held several positions, and currently as Executive Vice President & Group Chief Risk Office.
+He is responsible for credit risk and other risks for the entire ACLEDA group.
 He was appointed as a member of the Board of Directors of ACLEDA Securities Plc. in July 2017.
-The last position as Executive Vice President & Group Chief Risk Officer.